 7. Interlocked Fingers Stretch

-Lastly, stretching your fingers can also help promote blood flow in your hands.
+Lastly, stretching your fingers can also help prevent stiffness and promote blood flow in your hands.
 For this exercise, bring your hands together and interlock your fingers.
 Then slowly straighten your arms out in front of you and gently twist your wrists so that the backs of your hands are facing you.
-Hold for a couple seconds but make sure not to exert more force than you can.
+Hold for at least 15 to 20 seconds, but make sure not to exert more force than you can tolerate.

 To improve movement after spinal cord injury, individuals must repeatedly practice affected movements to encourage neuroplasticity.
 You can think of the phrase “use it or lose it” to motivate yourself to practice.